jibinjayachandran/mvvm_architecture/README.md

 # mvvm Architecture

-A new Flutter project showing list of events from the SeatGeek api
+A new Flutter project using mvvm architecture.the SeatGeek api is used for showing list of events.

 ## How to Use